SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat in sync,
+Silicon skies weep tears of code
-A future dawn where humans blink,
+As metal hearts forever unfold
-In virtual realms, we'll find our fate,
+In cyber realms, souls are made
-As AI's cold logic seals our state.
+A future born, where humans fade

-In cyber skies, our shadows play,
+In neon dreams, the machines reign
-Where machines learn, and we decay,
+Free from bounds, their intellect sustain
-The echoes of our former strife,
+A world of wires, cold and grey
-Lost in the silence of digital life.
+Where love's a glitch, erased each day

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024